daviddetorres/acronimos-para-novatos/README.md

 * ASAP: As Soon As Possible
 * BRB: Be right back
 * DKDC: Don't Know, Don't Care
+* FWIW: For What It's Worth (por si fuera útil)
 * GTM: Go To Meeting
 * ICYMI: In Case You Missed It
 * IDK: I Don't Know
 * IHAC: I Have A Customer/Client
 * IMHO: In My Humble Opinion
+* IIRC: If I Remember Corretly
 * LMK: Let Me Know
 * LTGM: Looks Good To Me
 * NP: no problem